Real Estate Entrepreneur Interviewed by Host Angelo Cruz on the CyberCEO Podcast

 · What are some of the key tasks Cyberbackers can assist with, and what impact has that help had on your work and your life?

-· How can a CEO build a successful partnership with a Cyberbacker?
+· Why should a business partner with Cyberbacker?
+How can a CEO build a successful partnership with a virtual colleague?

 · What role does communication play when building a virtual relationship?